COVID-19 Will Change The Tattoo Industry Forever

 COVID-19, which was declared a global pandemic by the World Health Organization, has gravely impacted lives and businesses across the globe.
 In the United States, there were over a million confirmed cases of the virus as of May 4, along with over 60,000 deaths.
 According to the Centers For Disease Control, the novel coronavirus is spread through the transmission of respiratory droplets from an infected individual, which makes things like tattooing especially risky.

-For artists like Myles, who works in one of at least 47,000 shops across the country, navigating the COVID-19 storm feels scarier that past obstacles.
-Because of the closeness of tattooing, even as many states gradually begin lifting their shelter-in-place mandates, tattoo artists wonder when they can safely get back to work — and if it will be quick enough to save their shops and careers.
+For artists like Myles, who works in one of at least 47,000 shops across the country, navigating the COVID-19 storm feels scarier than past obstacles.
+Because of the closeness of tattooing, even as many states gradually begin lifting their shelter-in-place mandates, tattoo artists wonder when they can safely get back to work — and if it will be within the timeframe to save their shops and careers.

 How COVID-19 Is Impacting Tattoo Artists

 The popularity of tattoos has never been greater.
-Today, at least 30% of Americans have tattoos, a stat that jumps to 50% among Millennials, and a 2017 survey shows more women are getting tattoos in the U.S. than men.
-Overall, the tattoo industry has grown by 6.1% since 2014, now estimated to be a $2 billion dollar per year industry.
+Today, at least 30% of Americans have tattoos, a stat that jumps to 50% among Millennials, and a 2017 survey shows that more women are getting tattoos in the U.S. than men.
+Overall, the tattoo industry has grown by 6.1% since 2014, and it's now estimated to be a $2 billion dollar per year industry.
 Still, it wasn't ready for a global pandemic.

 “It all happened so fast,” says tattoo artist Terry Downs.
 “It was business as usual, and then we started to learn more about the virus and dangers in the news.
 All of a sudden, everything was done.”

-For artists like Myles, who works in one of at least 47,000 shops across the country, navigating the COVID-19 storm feels scarier that past obstacles.
-Because of the closeness of tattooing, even as many states gradually begin lifting their shelter-in-place mandates, tattoo artists wonder when they can safely get back to work — and if it will be quick enough to save their shops and careers.
+For artists like Myles, who works in one of at least 47,000 shops across the country, navigating the COVID-19 storm feels scarier than past obstacles.
+Because of the closeness of tattooing, even as many states gradually begin lifting their shelter-in-place mandates, tattoo artists wonder when they can safely get back to work — and if it will be within the timeframe to save their shops and careers.

 How COVID-19 Is Impacting Tattoo Artists

 The popularity of tattoos has never been greater.
-Today, at least 30% of Americans have tattoos, a stat that jumps to 50% among Millennials, and a 2017 survey shows more women are getting tattoos in the U.S. than men.
-Overall, the tattoo industry has grown by 6.1% since 2014, now estimated to be a $2 billion dollar per year industry.
+Today, at least 30% of Americans have tattoos, a stat that jumps to 50% among Millennials, and a 2017 survey shows that more women are getting tattoos in the U.S. than men.
+Overall, the tattoo industry has grown by 6.1% since 2014, and it's now estimated to be a $2 billion dollar per year industry.
 Still, it wasn't ready for a global pandemic.

 “It all happened so fast,” says tattoo artist Terry Downs.
 “It was business as usual, and then we started to learn more about the virus and dangers in the news.
 All of a sudden, everything was done.”